International Student Engagement

 A national celebration of international education and understanding through cultural exchange occurs every November across the U.S. at colleges and universities.
 This joint initiative between the Department of State and the Department of Education is celebrated at Roanoke College through photography, music, food, films, and student presentations.

-Each spring, Roanoke College presents International Festival, featuring the sights, sounds, and tastes of countries around the world.
+As the culmination of International Education Week, Roanoke College presents the International Festival, featuring the sights, sounds, and tastes of countries around the world.
 Hundreds of people attend to see the display tables hosted by students, faculty, and staff representing our many countries and to enjoy international music, dance, and refreshments.

 Friendship Family Program